UIC-CS484/assignment-2---final-project-repository-group18/README.md

 #### Testing Table

-All the unit test are made with a replica of "cryptoBaseDB.db" table called "testDB.db".
+All the unit test are made with a replica of "cryptoBaseDB.db" database called "testDB.db".
 Before any operation related to database , all the data is erased .
 Please take a look at 'userOperationDB.test.js' file for the same

 ## ERD Diagram